hemdagem/auth0-fastmcp/README.md

 ```

 - This will start the OpenAPI documentation server.
-- Access the OpenAPI docs at the URL printed in the terminal (usually `http://localhost:8000/docs`).
+- The API server will start at `https://localhost:8000`

 ## Additional Notes